oladejimujeeb/Inventory-app-with-Django/README.md

 #Inventory Application

-This application displays the products that i have in my inventory, Laptops, MObiles and Dsektop
+This application displays the products that i have in my inventory, Laptops, MObiles and Desktop